sysbiolux/ISB705MetabolicNetworkModeling/SettingUp/README.md

 # Setting Up

-### Add Toolboxes and Cplex solver initialization to your matlab startup:
+### Add Toolboxes and solver initialization to your matlab startup:
 * ```startup.m```